readthedocs/readthedocs.org/docs/user/automatic-redirects.rst

 * Avoid using specific versions in links unless you really mean that users should see that exact version.
   Versions get outdated.
   You can use a :ref:`version warning <versions:Version warning>` to ensure the reader is aware.
-* Keep development versions hidden so people do not find them on search engines by mistake.
 * Avoid using a public ``latest`` for development versions and do not make your *default version* a development branch.
   Publishing development branches can mean that users are reading instructions for unreleased software or draft documentation.
-* Try to get your understanding of ``latest`` and *default version* right from the beginning and ensure you don't change them later on.

 .. tip::